Accounts

 The four most significant bits specify the account type - regular or faucet - and the account-storage-modes - public or private.

-Account data storage¶
+Account storage¶

 Nonce¶